sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

 * The systemd would continue to manage features running in both local & kubernetes mode.
    *  The current set of systemctl commands would continue to manage as before in both modes.

-* For kubernetes controlled features, master decides on *what to deploy* and node controls the *when to deploy*.
+* For kubernetes controlled features, master decides on *what to deploy* through manifests and node controls the *when to deploy* through labels.
    * The kubernetes manifests are ***required*** to honor `<feature name>_enabled=true` as one of the node-selector labels.
    * The switch/node would create/remove a label to control the start/stop of container deployment by kubernetes.
    * The manifest could add more labels to select the eligible nodes, based on OS version, platform, HWSKU, device-mode, ...